 |For our first attempt cooking these ribs, we kept it simple by letting our slow cooker have its way with them.
 Going forward, we do plan to find some nice Paleo-friendly sauce options to go with them to bring back the missing finger-licking fun!|

 These sausages are delicious, but boy are they hot!
 Spicy enough that i don't think I would ever eat more than one or two at any meal since the heat really builds up the more you eat them; at least for me anyway.

 I do enjoy variety when planning my meals, so having a great spicy option is a welcome addition.

 After the nitrate-free bacon success, I was eager to pull out another cut of grass-fed pork... and pork chops just seemed like the next natural place to go.
 I wasn't expecting one inch piggie-steaks, but boy did they look good... and taste good!
 If only I had stopped to take a picture of them cooked before devouring them...

-Received my latest grass-fed meat order yesterday from McDonald Farm, and was excited by a few things:
+Received our latest grass-fed meat order yesterday from McDonald Farm, and was excited by a few things:

-Today, I tried the beef smokies that came with the 1/4 beef order.
+Today, we tried the beef smokies that came with our 1/4 beef order.
 All I can say is wow!
 They were absolutely delicious, seasoned perfectly, and zero grease-in-the-pan type of lean.
-I wish I had alot more of them; definitely something to add more of on the next order.
+I wish I had alot more of them; definitely something to add more of on our next order.

-Still alot more to try from the order, but the initial verdict is very positive.
+Still alot more to try from our order, but the initial verdict is very positive.
 Definitely grass-fed for life!